microsoft/vscode-extension-samples/webview-sample/README.md

 - Sending messages from a webview to an extension.
 - Using a basic content security policy.
 - Webview lifecycle and handling dispose.
+- Saving and restoring state when the panel goes into the background.
+(Requires VS Code 1.25+)
+- Serialization and persistence across VS Code reboots.
+(Requires VS Code 1.25+)

 ## Running the example